lauchblatt/Emotions_in_Drama/README.md

 This is a GitHub-repository for the research project <a href="https://dfg-spp-cls.github.io/projects_en/2020/01/24/TP-Emotions_in_Drama/">Emotions in Drama</a> (EmoDrama).

-The repository is used to store data and other material that is created during the project and meant to be published or serves as additional material for papers.
+The repository is used to store data and other material that was created during the project and meant to be published or serves as additional material for papers.

 Please refer to the reference section for information about all publications and scientific contributions.